 On the other hand, the design of the garden and the location of the elements is also a fundamental part of its beauty.
 Depending on the shape, try to create figures and blocks that are pleasant, such as tracing a path.
 If you have a large space, you can also consider an arch with vines.
 Also, plants with long foliage that have movement help to create pleasing effects to the eye.

 To delight the taste buds, one of the ideas is that the sensory garden also provides flavors.
 For this reason, you should have a space dedicated to the garden, with products that are also beautiful.

 You can plant strawberries, tomatoes, blueberries, have a lemon or a cherry tree.
 Choose plants that suit the size and your climatic conditions.

 You can plant aromatic plants.
 Citronella, lavender, basil, rosemary, parsley, cilantro, mint or mint are excellent choices.
 Plus, you’ll have food ready to go from garden to table.

-3. Fill it with smells
+3. Fill your sensory garden with great smells

-4. Mix textures for sensory gardens
+4. Mix textures for a sensory garden

 5. Generate pleasant sounds